 SRT: Everything You Need to Know About the Secure Reliable Transport Protocol

-It’s hard to believe, but the SRT open source protocol is celebrating its four-year anniversary this month.
+It’s hard to believe, but the SRT open source protocol has been around for over five years.
 To mark this milestone, we’ve put together this comprehensive guide to everything you need to know about the video streaming protocol that’s completely disrupted the way the world streams video.
 In this blog post, we’ll explore the benefits of SRT, how it works, who uses it, and how it powers Haivision solutions.